- ASSESSMENT ON Internet (Information database for 5000 artists)

 First female-скульптор in our ranking — is, of course, Louise Bourgeois.
 The greatest figure in the history of art, Louise Bourgeois lived almost a hundred years and during his long life he tried his hand in almost all the major artistic movements of the twentieth century — cubism, futurism, surrealism, constructivism and abstractionism.
 Bourgeois unique of his versatility.
 Her sculptures, often so different in appearance and material, however, have a shared meaning.
 A key theme of her work — childhood memories and experienced at a young age, moral trauma, including-за cheating father's mother.

 One of the favorite images in the works of Bourgeois — spiders.
 The author does not suffer from arachnophobia, as many might seem.
 For the sculptor spider, or rather, the spider was a special symbol — a symbol of the mother.
 As he talked about his mother herself is Bourgeois, "she was the same intelligent, patient, clean, considerate and obliging, like a spider.
 And she knew how to protect myself."
 Besides, she had her own tapestry salon, so the comparison with the weaver-паучихой seems even more capacious.
-A giant bronze spider sculpture by Louise Bourgeois, one after the other hit records on the auction sites.
+A giant bronze spider sculpture by Louise Bourgeoisone after another hit record on auction sites.
 The last record holder was 7-метровая "Spider", which was sold at auction Christie's November 10, 2015 for $28.16 million

 the Bronze statues of famous Dutch sculptor of the seventeenth century Adriaen de Vries, until recently, in the country of his birth was not.
 Blame the creative biography of the artist, who worked mainly away from the homeland — for example, in Prague and Augsburg.
 Very popular during the life of the sculptor after the death was forgotten, and his works were scattered around the world.
 Well-deserved recognition is beginning to return to him with the end of the XIX century, when Sweden was published a list of his bronze sculptures@the semicolon in the twentieth century a number of researchers again drew the attention of art lovers at the "Dutch Michelangelo."
 In 1989, his sculpture "the Dancing Faun" was sold three times more expensive estimeyta — for £6,82 million ($11 million).
 For as much as 25 years, it was a record price for works of Adrian de Vries, which is not surprising, since De Vries sculptures rarely come up for auction.
 The last such event occurred in December 2014.
 Bronze "Bacchic figure holding a globe" was purchased at Christie's auction for $27.9 million, the Sculpture was ripped out in the fight at the three competitors in the Amsterdam Rijksmuseum, which provided material support in the purchase of numerous foundations and private sponsors.
 Finally, the Netherlands had the Adriaen de Vries.

 About the story of this sculpture there are many hypotheses.
-On the one hand, mythological character, there are clear signs of Bacchus (Dionysus) — a wreath of vine leaves in the hair, vine-coveredthe tree at his feet and a whistle.
+On the one hand, mythological character, there are clear signs of Bacchus (Dionysus) — a wreath of vine leaves in the hair, vine-covered tree at his feet and a whistle.
 On the other hand, the character holds aloft the globe, which causes direct Association with the Atlas or Hercules.
-This means that either Adrian de Vries resorted to some original interpretation of myth and joined a few scenes, or the original concept of sculpture has undergone a change after the author's death (the"Bacchic figure" created in the last year of life of the author).
+This means that either Adrian de Vries resorted to some original interpretation of myth and joined a few scenes, or the original intent of the sculpture was changed after the death of the author ("Bacchic figure" created in the last year of life of the author).
 The sculpture could remain unfinished, without an accompanying Bacchus attribute like a barrel of wine, and the person, in whose possession it fell, could add a barrel instead of the more noble from his point of view, the globe.
-Whatever it was, the first evidence of sculpture (with the globe) was found on lithography 1700 with of the estate, where the sculpture and found after more than 300 years (2010).
+Whatever it was, the first evidence of sculpture (with the globe) was found on lithography 1700 with a view of the estate, where the sculpture and found after more than 300 years (2010).

 the Mobile "Flying fish" was auctioned from the collection of Chicago philanthropists Lindy and Edwin Bergman.
 Although most of the mobiles of Calder emphasized abstract and have nothing to do with real-life imagery, the motif of the fish was an exception to his sculptor turned repeatedly since 1930-х.
 Fish — one of the oldest religious symbols, and not only in Christianity (in Buddhism, for example, fish is considered to be one of the eight symbols of fortune).
 For Calder's fish represented the smooth and graceful movement — all what he wanted to achieve in his kinetic sculptures.
 For centuries, sculpture was@static ndashто, Alexander Calder moved her to another dimension, giving it the ability to move.
 In mobile "Flying fish" Calder perfectly combines monumental, in the spirit of traditional sculpture, the body of the fish and light construction of the tail of more than a dozen elements.
 At the slightest breath of wind, the plates of the mobile are set in motion, and it seems like the fish are swimming through the air.